 Mythology Gag: Nina's hairstyle, name, and fascination with flowers all seem to be this to Nina of the first game.
 Considering Harvest Moon 64 featured a senior Ellen who shared a similar fate, she could be an aged version of Nina.

 Instead of the usual Hearts appearing beside the name the girls have hearts in their hidden diaries.
 The original Harvest Moon was the same way, with each girl having a diary beside their bed with their heart levels in it.
-Celia is also a bit of an Expy of Nina and Muffy is one of Eve.
+Celia is also a bit of an Expy of Nina, with a smudge of Ellen mized in, and Muffy is one of Eve.

 The general "vague era" feel of the game is similar to the original Harvest Moon, which seemed early 20th century but had a fair share of Anachronism Stew.